How to find inspiration

 - Music.
 Along the same lines, it can be inspiring to download and play great music, from Mozart to Beethoven to the Beatles to Radiohead.
 Play it in the background as you write, and allow it to lift you up and move you.

 - Friends.
 Conversations with my friends, in real life, on the phone or via IM, have inspired some of my best posts.
 They stir up my ideas, contribute ideas of their own, and they fuse into something even more brilliant than either of us could have created.

 - Writing groups.
 Whether online or in your community, writing groups are great ways to get energy and motivation for your writing.
 My best short stories were done in a writing group in my local college (a great place to look for such groups, btw), as we read out our work to the group, critiqued them and made suggestions.
 The work of the other writers inspired me to do better.

-- The Pocket Muse.
-A book full of writing inspirations.
+- The Book of Inspiration.
+A free book full of writing inspirations.
 Can’t beat that!

 - Quotes.
 I don’t know why it’s so, but great quotes help inspire me.
 I like to go to various quote sites to find ideas to spark my writing, turns of phrase that show what can be done with the language, motivation for self-improvement.
 Try these for a start: Writing Quotes and Quotes for Writers.

 - Nature.
 Stuck for ideas?
 Go for a walk or a jog.
 Get away from sidewalks and into grass and trees and fields and hills.
 Appreciate the beauty around you, and let the inspiration flow through you.
 Sunsets and sunrises, of course, are two of my favorite uplifting scenes of nature, and anything involving water is also awesome (oceans, rivers, lakes, rain, rivulets, even puddles).